N0taN3rd/chrome-remote-interface-py/README.md

 ---------------

 This module should work with every application implementing the [Chrome Debugging Protocol].

-In particular, it has been tested against the following implementations:
+Below is a list of known implementations for reference

 Implementation             | Protocol version   | [Protocol] | [List] | [New] | [Activate] | [Close] | [Version]
 ---------------------------|--------------------|------------|--------|-------|------------|---------|-----------